Aller au contenu principal

 Every time the close method is called, all mock data is automatically cleared.

-If you want to clean up manually, you can also perform method restoreAllMocks.
+If you want to clean up manually, you can also execute the restoreAllMocks method.

 import { restoreAllMocks } from '@midwayjs/mock';